battlingPhoneix/markdown-reference/README.md

-<p>To read the underlying markdown, either open in a text editor, preferably VS Code.
+<p>To read the underlying markdown, open in a text editor, preferably VS Code.
 Use the markdown-preview extension to see the changes as you change the markdown.</p>

 # Markdown Reference